Maps of Anatolia

 Seljuk Turks migrated from the Central Asia to the west.
 They settled to Persia, took control of eastern and southern borders of Anatolia.
 Byzantine Empire fought against them but they lost the deadly Battle of Manzikert.
 As a result, Turks flooded into Anatolia, capturing the Central and Eastern Anatolia.

-About the Visual: Turks had lived in Central Asia during the ancient ages.
+Turks had lived in Central Asia during the ancient ages.
 Seljuk Turks were the first Turkish State who marched to West.
 There are articles about Great Empire of Seljuks and the Battle of Manzikert as well.

 Seljuk Sultanate of Rum

-Upon the fall of Great Seljuk Empire another Seljuk State is established: Seljuk Sultanate Of Rum.
+Upon the fall of Seljuk Empire another Seljuk State is established: Seljuk Sultanate Of Rum.
 It lasted from 1077 to 1307.
 Seljuk Sultanate lost Battle of Kosedag (1243) against Mongol Empire.
 This was the beginning of the end.
 They could not stand against the pressure caused by immigration from the East and finally fell.

-Anatolia As The Heartland of Ottoman Empire
+Anatolia as the Heartland of Ottoman Empire

 Ottoman princedom was one of the many pieces that was left from Seljuk Sultanate.
 The first Ottoman rulers accomplished considerable advance against the declining Byzantine Empire.
 They finally captured Constantinople too.